accre/website-content/faq/faq.md

 processors, while `sandy_bridge` requests the previous generation.
 The `eight` attribute requests nodes that only have eight processors, and the scheduler will avoid placing the job on the 12-core nodes.
-In your batch script you could specify: `#SBATCH --contsraint=haswell`.
+In your batch script you could specify: `#SBATCH --constraint=haswell`.
 This would instruct the scheduler to run the job only on a node with an Intel Xeon Haswell processor.
 Note that your job may take longer to start when these attributes are included as you are limiting the pool of resources